jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 Announcements plugin
 ^^^^^^^^^^^^^^^^^^^^

-The announcements plugin is fetching a news feed from a GitHub page website (https://jupyterlab.github.io/assets) and metadata of the JupyterLab Python package on PyPI.org (https://pypi.org/pypi/jupyterlab/json).
+The announcements plugin fetches a news feed from a GitHub page (https://jupyterlab.github.io/assets) and metadata of the JupyterLab Python package on PyPI.org (https://pypi.org/pypi/jupyterlab/json).

-Fetching those information will only happen if the user clicks on the *Agree* button of the notification asking if they want to be notified by JupyterLab news.
+The plugin will fetch this information only if the user clicks the *Agree* button on the notification that asks if they want to be notified with JupyterLab news.
-That choice is stored as a user settings in *Notifications* -> *Fetch official Jupyter news*.
-It can be reverted.
+That choice is stored as a user preference in *Notifications* -> *Fetch official Jupyter news*.
+The user can change their preference later.

-The plugin can also be disabled by executing:
+Users can also disable the plugin by executing:

 .. code::bash